UnifiedPush/documentation/content/users/faq.md

 UnifiedPush was born in the OpenPush chat.
 There are some similar core ideas as well; but operationally, the projects are not related.
 The goals of the projects are the same, except UnifiedPush allows for various different distributors rather than one.

+### Is it Unified Push or Unifiedpush or unified push?
+What is the Aerogear UnifiedPush server or the Unified Push Alliance (UPA)?

+No. It is UnifiedPush.
+If there is any possibility of confusion, it is UnifiedPush.org.
+UnifiedPush.org is not related to Aerogear or the UnifiedPush Alliance in any way.